ARPOISE/ARpoise/unity/AR-vos-examples.md

 .

 - Now scan your room with your device until it detects a plane.
 (If you are on Android, the scan screen might look slightly different.)
 Note that if it can't find a plane within 30 seconds, it will stop trying.
 - Once it detects a plane, in this example you can tap a location on that plane in the display, and it will fix an augment at that place.
-(In other SLAM layers, the creator might have the augments  locate themselves automatically on the planes.)
+(In other SLAM layers, the creator might have the augments place themselves automatically on the planes.)

 .